russrimm/Copilot-Studio-Azure-AI-Foundry-Agile-Framework/README.md

 This framework follows a logical progression for enterprise implementation:

-1. **Assessment & Strategy**: Begin with the [Platform Comparison Guide](./platform-comparison.md) to develop your overall strategy and use case prioritization.
+1. **Assessment & Strategy**: Begin with the [Platform Selection and Comparison Guide](./platform-comparison.md) to develop your overall strategy and use case prioritization.

 2. **Basic Implementation**: Follow the [Copilot Studio Tutorial for Beginners](./Copilot%20Studio%20Step-by-Steps/copilot-studio-tutorial.md) to build your first agent and understand core capabilities.